tikoly-com/hugoplate/content/english/pages/tikolyfaq.md

 In 2018, **tikoly** was registered as a trademark, together with its Chinese name, 提客利, by Chance Jiang.
 He wanted to take his tech design and consulting business to more geo-markets.

-But _tikoly_ as a trademark has been idle until Chance Jiang found it a great fit for naming his international facing service for the consulting, design, and training businesses he's doing with his partners, around sustainable tech and Web3.
+But _tikoly_ as a trademark has been idle until Chance Jiang found it a great fit for naming his international facing service for the consulting, design, and training businesses he's doing with his partners.
 <hr>

 ## Public channels of _tikoly_